Helias/mod-arena-tolviron/README.md

 - test a few Pull Requests
 - write 3 new wiki pages or (1-2 big one)

+Alternatively, you can get this module by donating 100$ to the AzoerhtCore organization.
+All the money donated to AzerothCore will be used to maintaining the infrastructure and support the community.

 ## Preview & Screenshot

 ![Tol'Viron Load Screen](https://raw.githubusercontent.com/azerothcore/mod-arena-tolviron/master/images/LoadScreenTolvirArena.png)